RaghavpravinKS/smart-food-management/README.md

 ### Working of code:

+This project helps you to setup a camera and weighing scale and integrate it to your Raspberry Pi.
+It also enables you to send this data over Wi-fi.

 The stream.py file just starts a server at the specified port on the RPi.
 The main.py file has both the code integrated, for weight measurement and stream of live footage to the server.
 It also prints an alert message if the weight measured exceeds a certain amount of threshold.

+>[!NOTE]
-Note: Uncomment the commented to connect to a remote desktop to get alerts through Wi-fi.
+>Uncomment the commented to connect to a remote desktop to get alerts through Wi-fi.

 #### The post_proc_clinet.py:
 This code works on the Haarcascades method of OpenCV.
 This is one of the most common methods used in real-world applications to identify and classify different types of objects in the given frame to the program.